christian-draeger/pact-example/README.md

 Both of the applications (producer and consumer) are testing there-self.
-The Consumer-Apps dependencies (having the Producer-App available, a working internet connection and getting a suitable response) can be detached by mocking (in this example via WireMock) to run locally and independent.
+The Consumer-Apps dependencies (having the Producer-App available, a working internet connection and getting a suitable response) can be detached by mocking (e.g. WireMock) to run locally and independent.
 Great!!! so far so good.

 ##### But how to make sure the Producers (supplier) response is in a Suitable format for the Consumer?